Schulhoff. Ibert. Debussy

 Jindřich Pavliš - clarinet

-Jan Adam — violin
+Jan Adam - 2nd violin

 Ondřej Martinovský - viola

-Ondřej Martinovský started playing violin at the age of five under the guidance of Zdeněk Vyoral at the Music School of the City of Prague.
-In 1998 he entered the Jan Neruda Gymnasium where he continued his violin studies in the class of Magdalena Micková.
-In 2002 he began studying the viola under the guidance of Karel Doležal, in whose class he was also later to study at the Prague Conservatory.
-He studied at Prague’s Academy of Performing Arts in the class of Professor Lubomír Malý.
-Ondřej Martinovský was a member of the PKF - Prague Philharmonia and he took part in the PKF - Prague Philharmonia and the Czech Philharmonic Orchestral Academies.
-He successfully gained a place in the Gustav Mahler Jugendorchester and the Youtube Symphony Orchestra.
-At present he is a member of the Prague Symphony Orchestra.
+Ondřej Martinovský started playing the violin at the age of five under the guidance of Zdeněk Vyoral at the Music School of the City of Prague.
+In 1998, he entered the Jan Neruda Gymnasium with a musical focus, where he continued his violin studies with Magdalena Micková.
+In 2002 he began to play the viola under the guidance of Karel Doležal, in whose class he later studied at the Prague Conservatory.
+He graduated from the Academy of Performing Arts in Prague in the class of Prof. Lubomír Malý.
+Ondřej Martinovský worked in the PKF - Prague Philharmonia and participated in the projects of the PKF - Prague Philharmonia Orchestral Academy and the Czech Philharmonic.
+He successfully auditioned for the Gustav Mahler Jugendorchester and the Youtube Symphony Orchestra.
+Currently, he is a member of the Prague Symphony Orchestra FOK.

-Lukáš Pospíšil — cello (principal cello PKF — Prague Philharmonia)
+Lukáš Pospíšil — cello